sadiv/docs/en/docs/api/sending/SendLink.md

 # SendLink

 The method is aimed for sending a message with a link, by which an image preview, title and description will be added.
+Linked device not required when sending.
+Messages will be kept for 24 hours in the queue until account will be authorized
 Image, title and description are obtained from [Open Graph](https://en.wikipedia.org/wiki/Facebook_Platform#Open_Graph_protocol) page template being linked to.
 The message will be added to the send queue.
 The rate at which messages are sent from the queue is managed by [Messages sending delay](../send-messages-delay.md) parameter.